soundpress/RulesOfNYC/docs/c00/index.rst

 *§ 907-01 One-Way Emergency Voice Communication Systems.
 [Repealed]* ::

 (a) Scope.
-Listed carbon monoxide (CO) detectors required to be installed in E, I-2 and I-4 occupancies and in buildings equipped with a fire alarm system that contain Group A-1, A-2, A-3 and certain B occupancies pursuant to sections 908.7.2 and 908.7.3 of the Building Code must be installed in accordance with the requirements of this section.
+Pursuant to sections 908.7.2 and 908.7.3 of the Building Code (BC), listed carbon monoxide (CO) detectors required to be installed in E, I-2 and I-4 occupancies and in buildings equipped with a fire alarm system that contain Group A-1, A-2, A-3, B or M occupancies, as defined in BC Chapter 3, must be installed in accordance with the requirements of this section.

+   (1) These requirements do not apply to those R-2 occupancies that are adjacent to or above those occupancies classified in this section.

+   (2) Pursuant to BC section 908.7.3.1, existing buildings must comply with the requirements of this subdivision by January 1, 2021.

 (b) Reference.
-See Sections 908.7.2, 908.7.3 and 908.7.4 of the Building Code.
+See section 28-315.11 of the New York City Administrative Code (AC), and BC sections 908.7.2, 908.7.3, 908.7.3.1 and 908.7.4.

 (c) Group E, I-2 and I-4 occupancies.
-CO detectors with built-in sounder bases installed in E, I-2 and I-4 occupancies in accordance with BC 908.7.2 shall be installed in the following locations:
+CO detectors with built-in sounder bases installed in E, I-2 and I-4 occupancies in accordance with BC 908.7.2 must be installed in the following locations:

    (1) Any room containing carbon monoxide-producing equipment, except kitchens and laboratories.